 As Columbus and other Spaniards arrived on these islands, they read aloud a statement in Spanish, which came to be known as "The Requirement."
 In this, they openly declared that if the natives of the land did not submit to them immediately, they would force them to submit through war and through slavery.
 The example here is attributed to Spanish conquistador Rodrigo de Bastidas (1465-1527).

-Bartolomé de las Casas, a priest who accompanied Columbus, describes what would happen after this proclamation was read:
+Bartolomé de las Casas, a priest who frequented the Spanish colonies in the Americas, describes what would happen after this proclamation was read:

 About the Fourth Watch of the Night, or Three in the Morning these poor Innocents overwhelm'd with heavy Sleep, ran violently on that place they named, set Fire to their Hovels, which were all thatcht, and so, without Notice, burnt Men, Women and Children; kill'd whom they pleas'd upon the Spot; but those they preserv'd as Captives, were compell'd through Torments to confess where they had hid the Gold, when they found little or none at their Houses; but they who liv'd being first stigmatized, were made Slaves; yet after the Fire was extinguisht, they came hastily in quest of the Gold.